Stephen Martin (field hockey): Sports administrator

 While still an active field hockey player, Martin worked for the Ulster Hockey Union as a Sports Development Manager.
 Between 1992 and 1998 he worked for Sport Northern Ireland as a Performance Manager.
-Between 1998 and 2005 he served as Deputy Chief Executive of the British Olympic Association.
-He also served as Chef de Mission for Great Britain at the 2000 and 2004 Summer Olympics and at the 2002 Winter Olympics.
-Between 2006 and 2018 he served as Chief Executive of the Olympic Council of Ireland.
-He served as Deputy Chef de Mission for Ireland at the 2012 Team Irelands most successful and best prepared team in Olympic history, and 2016 Summer Olympics.
+Between 1998 and 2005 he was Deputy Chief Executive of the British Olympic Association.
+He also was Chef de Mission for Great Britain at the 2000 and 2004 Summer Olympics and at the 2002 Winter Olympics.
+Between 2006 and 2018 he was Chief Executive of the Olympic Council of Ireland.
+He was Deputy Chef de Mission for Ireland at the 2012 Team Irelands most successful and best prepared team in Olympic history, and 2016 Summer Olympics.
 He was also Chef de Mission for Ireland at the 2014 and 2018 Winter Olympics.
-He was sports manager for Team NI at the Birmingham 2022 Commonwealth Games - Team NI’s most successful in their history.
+He was sports manager for Team NI at the Birmingham 2022 Commonwealth Games - Team NI's most successful in their history.
 In November 2022 he was elected as Chair Commonwealth Games NI.